Pheonnexx/hagura/_posts/2017-01-12-example1-resetpassword-email-link.md

 ```

-I put the SQL code together myself and had it checked by our web ops representative to confirm  correctness.
+I developed the SQL code myself and had it checked by our web ops representative to confirm  correctness.
 I unfortunately cannot show it on this site but will quite happily demonstrate this in person.

 <h2>Conclusion</h2>